edescourtis/typed-json.github.io/Readme.md

 [{"x":0, "y":0}, {"x": 0, "y": 10}, {"x": 10: "y": 10}]
 ```

-It is also possible to define fixed size collections:
+It is also possible to define fixed-size collections:

 ```json